VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ## Tools Installations
 ## Tools Used:
+**Week 1:**
 + **RISC-V GNU Toolchain**: A comprehensive set of tools for compiling and building software to run on RISC-V processors.
 + **RISC-V ISA Simulator**: A RISC-V simulator used for functional verification and testing of RISC-V code without needing actual hardware.
 + **RISC-V Proxy Kernel**: The RISC-V Proxy Kernel, is a lightweight execution environment for running user-level applications on RISC-V processors.
++ **Iverilog**: Iverilog is an open-source Verilog simulation and synthesis tool used for designing and verifying digital circuits written in Verilog.

+**Week 2:**
++ **Yosys**: Yosys is an open-source RTL synthesis tool used to convert digital designs written in HDLs like Verilog into netlists for FPGA or ASIC implementation.

++ **Iverilog**: Iverilog is an open-source Verilog simulation and synthesis tool used for designing and verifying digital circuits written in Verilog.

 Build toolchain and pre-requisite  :